Hexylamine

-Hexylamine or n-hexylamine is a chemical compound with the formula CH_{3}CH_{2}CH_{2}CH_{2}CH_{2}CH_{2}NH_{2}.
+Hexylamine or n-hexylamine is a chemical compound with the formula C6H15N|auto=1 or CH3(CH2)5NH2.
 This colorless liquid is one of the isomeric amines of hexane.
 At standard temperature and pressure, it has the ammonia/bleach odor common to amines and is soluble in almost all organic solvents.

 Applications

 Hexylamine is primarily of interest in surfactants, pesticides, corrosion inhibitors, dyes, rubber, emulsifiers, and pharmaceuticals.